truenas/middleware/docs/userguide/index.rst

 System → Email, shown in Figure 5.4a, is used to configure the email settings on the FreeNAS® system.
 Table 5.4a summarizes the settings that can be configured using the Email tab.

-**NOTE:** it is important to configure the system so that it can successfully send emails.
+.. note:: it is important to configure the system so that it can successfully send emails.
 An automatic script send a nightly email to the *root* user account containing important information such as the health of the disks.
 Alert events are also emailed to the *root* user account.

 **Figure 5.4a: Email Screen**

 |Figure54a_png|